vistalab-technion/cs236860/_posts/2019-01-05-lec8video-tut9.md

 Dear students,

-The video of Lecture 8 (Structured sparse priors), and the Tutorial 9 (ISTA, BM3D) are online.
+The video of Lecture 8 (Structured sparsity), and the Tutorial 9 (ISTA, BM3D) are online.

 The course staff